On Countable SFT Covers of Sparse Multidimensional Shift Spaces: Introduction

 \section{Introduction}

 A multidimensional shift of finite type (SFT) is a set of colorings of $\Z^d$ using finitely many colors that is defined by a finite number of local rules.
 A sofic shift is the image of an SFT, called its cover, under a map that identifies some of the colors with each other.
 We study the following problem: given a two-dimensional sofic shift whose cardinality is countable, when does it admit an SFT cover that is also countable?
+More generally, we may consider the problem of finding countable-to-one covers for arbitrary sofic shifts.

+We concentrate on the case $d = 2$ and the case where the sofic shift is in some sense ``sparse'', that is, the alphabet contains $0$ and each configuration contains few nonzero symbols: either their number is finite, or they lie on finitely many columns.
+In the latter case we also constrain each column to be uniform, so that each configuration is $(0,1)$-periodic and the number of configurations is necessarily countable.

-We concentrate on the case where $d = 2$ and the sofic shift is vertically constant, that is, each coordinate of a vertical column must have the same color.
-This is the setting in which the author previously proved in \cite{To20} that not all countable sofic shifts have countable SFT covers.
+The existence of a global periodic direction is the setting in which the author previously proved in \cite{To20} that not all countable sofic shifts have countable SFT covers.
 The author proved a necessary condition and showed it to be sufficient it in a restricted subclass of sofic shifts.
-In this article we prove the same statement in another subclass: those in which all but finitely many columns have the same ``zero'' color, and the number of nonzero columns is restricted by a computable function of the size of the smallest gap between two non-null columns.
+In this article we prove the same statement in another subclass: those in which all but finitely many columns have the same ``zero'' color, and the number of nonzero columns is restricted by a computable function of the size of the smallest gap between two nonzero columns.
+In particular, we can prove that not all sofic shifts of this form admit countable SFT covers.

+A two-dimensional shift space with $(0,1)$ as a global period is the \emph{lift} of a one-dimensional shift space.
 It is a well known result of Aubrun-Sablik \cite{AuSa13} and Durand-Romashchenko-Shen \cite{DuRoSh12} that the $\Z^2$-lift of a $\Z$-shift space is sofic, i.e.\ has an SFT cover, if and only if it is effectively closed.
 In \cite{DuRo21}, Durand and Romashchenko further prove that if the $\Z$-shift space is quasiperiodic, then the SFT cover can be taken quasiperiodic as well, and the same holds for minimality.
 One can say that quasiperiodicity and minimality are properties that can always be lifted to the SFT cover of a vertically constant sofic shift.
 Countability, as it turns out, cannot always be lifted in this way.